VladCincean/homework3/Parallel and Distributed Programming/L09/README.md

 # Lab 9 - MPI programming

-## Goal
-The goal of this lab is to implement a distributed algorithm using MPI.

-## Requirement
 Perform the multiplication of 2 polynomials, by distributing computation across several nodes using MPI.
 Use both the regular O(n<sup>2</sup>) algorithm and the Karatsuba algorithm.
 Compare the performance with the "regular" CPU implementation from lab 5.